rud15dns/rud15dns/README.md

 ### 🛠 About Me
 - 💻 I am currently studying **Spring Boot, Java**, and exploring **NumPy** for data-related tasks.
 - 🐍 I have experience with **Python** and have worked on projects involving **data processing**.
-- 🚀 Interested in **backend development, cloud computing, and AI**.
+- 🚀 Interested in **backend development, cloud computing, BigData and AI**.

 <table>